 Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax liabilities against current tax assets, and they relate to income taxes levied by the same tax authority on the same taxable entity or on different tax entities, but they intend to settle current tax liabilities and assets on a net basis or their tax assets and liabilities will be realised simultaneously.

 1.10 Standards and interpretations issued but not yet effective

-The following new and amended standards, which have been issued but are not yet effective, are not expected to have a material impact on the company's financial statements.
+There are no standards and interpretations issued but not yet effective which are expected to have a material impact on the Company.